krzysztofzuraw/100-days-of-code/log.md

 **Thoughts:** I right now try to fix problem with algo.
 I have my code done for blog post so I can tomorrow write a new one!

+## Day 16: January 6, 2018

+**Today's Progress:** Blog post released.
+TM conf in progress.

+**Thoughts:** I made new blog post about Mutations in Relay - I think I will end this series on this one.
+TM conf is still work in progress.